RikVoorhaar/bgg-cohomology/README.md

 ```

 In MacOS and linux this should run just fine.
 When using Windows,
-make sure to run this command from the Sagemath Shell.
+make sure to run this command from the Sagemath Shell (or properly add sage to PATH).

 To open the `.ipynb` files in the `computations` and `examples` folders, you need to
 first of all clone this repository.
-Then you can either launch `Sagemath Notebook` (on Windows) or run the following in the command line:
+Then you can either launch `Sagemath Notebook` application if installed,
+or run the following in the command line:

 ```
     sage -n